-Now it it’s 11th year, Denver Ukefest is a three-day festival showcasing all-things ukulele.
-Workshops for all levels of uke players, master classes with performing artists, and concerts make up what could possibly be the happiest music festival in Denver.
+Denver Ukefest is a three-day festival showcasing all-things ukulele.
+Workshops for all levels of uke players, master classes with performing artists, and concerts comprise what could possibly be the happiest music festival in Denver.
 We hope to see you there!

-Join us Thursday night for the Ukefest Kick-off Party & Open Stage at The Brew on Broadway from 7-9 p.m.
+Join us Thursday night for the Ukefest Kick-off Party & Open Stage at Grandma’s House from 7-9 p.m.
 This open stage and jam—hosted by Doug Brown, Director of the Denver Uke Community—is open to all to participate or just listen!

 Ukefest Ticket Levels

 Born and raised on the Big Island of Hawaii, 13-year-old Kris Fuchigami began his musical journey with an old, beat up ukulele in his hands and a strong desire to master that tiny little instrument.